AjuTheHacker/TestVagarana/README.md

-# I have Validate test case.
+# I have Validate Test Script.